AbbeyRDuBois/DeckedOut/README.md

 To deploy site for self:
     Do npm run build
     Do firebase deploy
-    ctr f5 to do a hard reload to ensure changes make it to website
+    ctr R or f5 to do a hard reload to ensure changes make it to website

 How to create a custom theme:
     1. Add in a new body[data-theme='Your Theme'] with your desired colors to styles.css.